kramani9/Translatica/README.md

 ## Project Description

-Translatica uses OpenAI and SO VITS SVG to generate a dub of a video lecture while maintaining the lectures tone and voice
+The goal of Translatica is to provide University level content to any viewer in any language to bridge the western education gap.
+Instead of relying on subtitles or a robotic translation, Translatica uses OpenAI and SO VITS SVG to generate a dub of a video lecture while maintaining the lectures tone and voice.

+Placed #2 in the AI in Education Hackathon!

 ## Table of Contents